-- · the activity demonstrates compliance with legislative requirements/industry standards - the activity takes into account stakeholder feedback - the activity is managed in a manner that is consistent with the intent of conservation management documents - the activity does not compromise the relevant principles of ESD - the predicted level of impact does not exceed the defined acceptable level in that the environmental risk has been assessed as "low", the consequence does not exceed "C significant" and the risk has been reduced to ALARP.
+- the activity demonstrates compliance with legislative requirements/industry standards - the activity takes into account stakeholder feedback - the activity is managed in a manner that is consistent with the intent of conservation management documents - the activity does not compromise the relevant principles of ESD - the predicted level of impact does not exceed the defined acceptable level in that the environmental risk has been assessed as "low", the consequence does not exceed "C significant" and the risk has been reduced to ALARP.

-Environmental outcomes performance Environmental performance standards Measurement criteria Responsibility Relevant persons operators and traditional, and fisheries) will be ide , , , , , , demonstrating assessment of stakeholder feedback received and Environmental adviser concerns raised will be assessed and those of merit resolved.
-Survey vessel will be fitted with lights, signals, AIS transponders and navigation and communications equipment, as required by the Navigation Act 2012 .
-Environmental adviser The Australian Hydrographic Service (AHO) will be notified no less than four working weeks before operations commence for the promulgation of related notices to mariners (via datacentre@hydro.gov.au ).
+Environmental performance Environmental performance standards Measurement criteria Responsibility outcomes

+Relevant persons (i.e. shipping operators and commercial, traditional, and recreational fisheries) will be identified and any concerns raised will be assessed and those of merit resolved.
+Disruption to fishing/shipping and other marine users will be managed by identifying and conducting ongoing stakeholder consultation on an as required basis during the activity.
+Stakeholder engagement records demonstrating assessment of stakeholder feedback received and INPEX response (or resolution).
+INPEX Environmental Adviser The Australian Hydrographic Service (AHO) will be notified no less than four working weeks before operations commence for the promulgation of related notices to mariners (via datacentre@hydro.gov.au ).
 Records of document transmittal to AHO.
-Environmental adviser Notification will be provided to AMSA's Joint Rescue Coordination Centre (JRCC) for promulgation of radio-navigation warnings 24-48 hours before operations commence, including following information (via rccaus@amsa.gov.au, ph: 1800 641 792 or +61 2 6230 6811): Environmental adviser Vessel details, including name, call sign and Maritime Mobile Service Identity (MMSI) Satellite communications details, including INMARSAT-C and satellite telephone Area of operation Requested clearance from other vessels Notification of operations start and end.
+INPEX Environmental Adviser Notification will be provided to AMSA's Joint Rescue Coordination Centre (JRCC) for promulgation of radio-navigation warnings 24-48 hours before operations commence, including following information (via rccaus@amsa.gov.au, ph: 1800 641 792 or +61 2 6230 6811): Records of document transmittal to AMSA JRCC.
+INPEX Environmental Adviser Vessel details, including name, call sign and Maritime Mobile Service Identity (MMSI) Satellite communications details, including INMARSAT-C and satellite telephone Area of operation Requested clearance from other vessels Notification of operations start and end.